Procedure Guide ·Emergency Vet Visit ·2026

 Recovery & Aftercare

-Depends entirely on the diagnosis.
-Some cats go home the same night with medications.
-Others need days of hospitalization.
-Follow-up with your regular vet within 24-48 hours is usually recommended.
-Keep all discharge instructions and medication schedules.
-Request a copy of all test results for your regular vet.
-Follow up with your regular vet within 24-48 hours
+Depends on diagnosis.
+Some cats go home same night; others need days of hospitalization.
+Keep discharge instructions and medication schedules.
+Request test results for your regular vet.
+Follow up within 24-48 hours

 Total Cost - $500-$5,000+